 Top tips for making split pea and vegetable curry

 Curries make great batch meals.
 You can portion them up and keep in the fridge for a couple of days, ready to heat up for dinner, or freeze them.
 Defrost thoroughly before reheating.
-If you want to make twice and many portions, double all the ingredients except the herbs and spices, which you can keep at the same level.
+If you want to make twice as many portions, simply double all the ingredients.

 Octavia Lillywhite is an award-winning food and lifestyle journalist with over 15 years of experience.
 With a passion for creating beautiful, tasty family meals that don’t use hundreds of ingredients or anything you have to source from obscure websites, she’s a champion of local and seasonal foods, using up leftovers and composting, which, she maintains, is probably the most important thing we all can do to protect the environment.